 - Crowded housing conditions, often five or six to a small room

 How You May Help:

-To help fund the mission you may donate here.
+To help fund the mission you may donate here or sign up to golf in our fundraising event on July 15, 2018.
 There is no donation too big or too small.
-Thank you in advance for donating to the people of the Bayeyes.
+Thank you in advance for helping the people of the Bateyes.